 The target bosses have been set out in accordance with ArcheryGB guidance.
-They have been setup with a lane and a half space between them to comply with the requirement for 5m boss to boss spacing.
-This means some bosses are in the middle of lanes, while others straddle lanes.
+They have been setup in alternate lanes to comply with the requirement for 3.66m boss centre spacing.
 This is deliberate - do not move the bosses from their current position across the range.

-There is one boss at each of 20m, 30m, 60m, 70m and 90m and two at 50m.
+There is one boss at each of 20m, 30m, 60m, and 90m and two at 50m and 70m.
 These distances have been chosen to allow particiaption in the current virtual competitions without the need to move bosses.

 Archers are strongly discouraged from moving the bosses - touching the bosses introduces the risk of cross contamination from whoever touched them last or anyone that attempts to move them back into the correct position.
 However if you need to move a target to a different distance then it is permitted to do so.
 When moving the bosses it is required that you wear suitable gloves that will prevent contamination of the boss, and prevent the risk of splinters and possible virus transmission.
 Strong cloth or leather gardening gloves are recommended.
 Note that when you have finished shooting you must return the boss to it's original distance so that others who wish to use the range without an obligation to touch the bosses may do so.

-If you arrive at the range to find a boss in the wrong place and are not comfortable or equipped to move it yourself please report it to firstname.lastname@example.org and we will arrange to return it to the correct location.
+If you arrive at the range to find a boss in the wrong place please do not attempt to move it yourself but report it to email@example.com and we will arrange to return it to the correct location.
 Do not use a boss that is not in the right place.